sushmitha-b-s/speed-typing-game/README.md

 ## About the project

-The speed typing game is the front-end application where user's can test how many words they can type in a minute.
-This is a very fun game and it challenges you the most.
+The speed typing game is the front-end application where the users can test how many words they can type in a minute.
+This is an enjoyable game and it challenges you the most.
 Do you want to give it a try?
 Click on the above link and get started 😉.

 ## Technologies used